silnrsi/pysilfont/docs/docs.md

  - Required fields
  - Fields to be deleted
  - Fields to constructed from other fields
- - Specific recomended values for some fields
+ - Specific recommended values for some fields
 - lib.plist
  - Required fields
- - Recomended values
+ - Recommended values
  - Fields that should not be present

 The check & fix behaviour can be controlled by [parameters](#parameters), currently just the checkfix parameter which defaults to 'check' (just report what is wrong), but can be set to  'fix' to fix what it can, or none for no checking.